solovpro/solovpro/README.md

 # About me

 ### - 🔭 I'm currently looking for a job
+### - 👨🏻‍💻 I have over a year of commercial development in the fintech industry
 ### - ⚡ Fun fact: I have married and me 19 years :D

 # My main stack technologies